THE GUNSHOT TREATY

-The cairn describing The Gunshot Treaty at the busy intersection of Highway 33 and Portage Road, marks crossroads in history.
-It was here on September 23, 1787 that hundreds of Aboriginal peoples from the Mississauga nation met with representatives of King George III to negotiate a historic land deal known as The Gunshot Treaty.
+It is easy to pass by the stone cairn at the stoplight in the village of Carrying Place bordering Prince Edward County and Quinte West.
+But the cairn at this busy intersection of Highway 33 and Portage Road marks a crossroads in history.
+On September 23, 1787 hundreds of Indigenous Peoples from the Mississauga Nation met with representatives of King George III to negotiate an historic land deal known as The Gunshot Treaty.

 The treaty was spurred by the urgent British need to find land for thousands of United Empire Loyalists looking to re-settle after their flight from their homes in The United States during and after the American Revolution.
 The Gunshot Treaty was one of a number of hastily arranged negotiations with Aboriginal peoples along Lake Ontario, drawn up to secure title to land for survey and settlement, and to develop alternative water routes for commercial travel and military use.
 The Gunshot Treaty would become the 13th in this series of land negotiations.

 Carrying Place has always been a significant site.
 Long before French explorer Samuel de Champlain journeyed through the area, and before the fur traders and missionaries of the 17th century, Indigenous Peoples portaged their vessels across a narrow neck of marshland to the gentler waters of the bay that would one day be named Quinte.
 The Mississauga called this place “de-ga-bun-wa-kwa” meaning “I pick up my canoe.”
 Europeans called it Carrying Place and the name stuck.
 In the decades which followed, the site became a major commercial corridor connected by a stagecoach service and later, the Murray Canal.
 But in the 1780s it was simply a well – known landmark ideally suited as a gathering place for treaty talks.